Counterprotesters outnumber, confront Klan supporters at Virginia KKK rally

-A Ku Klux Klan rally in Charlottesville, Virginia, drew about 50 Klan members and supporters Saturday — and several hundred counterprotesters, authorities said.
+CHARLOTTESVILLE, Virginia — A Ku Klux Klan rally in Charlottesville, Virginia, drew about 50 Klan members and supporters Saturday, July 8th — and several hundred counterprotesters, authorities said.

 Members of the North Carolina-based Loyal White Knights of the Ku Klux Klan — some wearing Klan robes and carrying Confederate flags — arrived in midday to protest the city’s plan to remove a statue of Confederate Gen. Robert E. Lee from a park, one of several steps the city is taking to reduce its number of Confederate monuments.